philsturgeon/phil.tech/_posts/2010-02-23-Deploying-websites-with-Git.markdown

 FTP clients tried making this easier for us by adding Synchronize features but they just compare dates so they are as useful as a chocolate teapot if you are trying to do careful deployments.

-We clearly need another option, and thats where VCS deployments come in.
+We clearly need another option, and that's where VCS deployments come in.
 In this case, Git.

 ### I'm convinced, so how can I do it?